Pastoral Care at Knighton House

 - To ensure that staff are appropriately trained in order to deliver our high standards of pastoral care

-- To empower our girls by giving them opportunities for taking planned risks and encouraging them to be curious, reflective and creative learners, thus giving them confidence in the face of life’s challenges.
+- To empower our pupils by giving them opportunities for taking planned risks and encouraging them to be curious, reflective and creative learners, thus giving them confidence in the face of life’s challenges.

-Every girl belongs to a tutor group; the tutor is the first line of support for all girls, in all matters in school.
-Tutors help girls foster a group identity and many activities within school happen in tutor groups.
-Each class has a Form Captain – this role of responsibility is open to all girls, providing they put forward a short presentation of what they will offer in the role.
-Girls vote each term for this position.
+Every child belongs to a tutor group; the tutor is the first line of support for all pupils, in all matters in school.
+Tutors help children foster a group identity and many activities within school happen in tutor groups.
+Each class has a Form Captain – this role of responsibility is open to all pupils, providing they put forward a short presentation of what they will offer in the role.
+The children vote each term for this position.

 To get to know our tutees better, tutors will complete one per term, two if possible.
 During a one-to-one, tutors will talk with each tutee about their PEP choices, other clubs, activities or commitments, work pressure and progress generally, as well as friendships and support.
 The information is kept in the tutor file and these are handed on to the next tutor, for information and continuity.